Understanding the difference between Tables and Forms

 Why is the difference important?
 Because the wrong setting can make the spreadsheet unusable.

-A spreadsheet can become unusable when too many people try to edit it simultaneously—plus they might see data that they're not supposed to see.
+A spreadsheet can become unusable when too many people try to edit it simultaneously.
+Additionally, they might see data that they're not supposed to see.

 - However, you can also turn that table into a Form.

-In edit mode, Tables and Forms look identical but they behave differently in live mode.
+In edit mode, Tables and Forms look almost identical but they behave differently in live mode.

-- With the Forms behavior, everyone gets the own personal instance of the table, so they only see their own changes.
+- With the Forms behavior, everyone gets the own personal instance of that table, so they only see their own changes.

 It's easier to understand the behavior of Tables and Forms with an example.

-Suppose that you're using Rows to create a feedback form for your new website.
+Suppose that you're using Rows to create a feedback form to embed in your new website.
 It looks like this:

-- Alice emails you to ask about a weird comment in the form—she's confused.
+- Then you get an email from Alice, asking about a weird comment in the feedback form - she's confused.

-- When you open the link to see what Alice sees, this is how it looks:
+- When you open the link to your feedback form to see what Alice sees, this is how it looks:

-You forgot to change the table behavior to Form and Bob has entered a frivolous comment.
+You forgot to change the table behavior to Form and Bob has entered his comment first.

 - With the Table behavior, Alice can see the latest change to the spreadsheet (from anyone)—and Bob happened to make the latest change.

-- If you share it again with the Form behavior, Alice will only see the default comment "Enter your comment here" even if Bob has entered something else in his instance of the table.
+- If you share it again with the Form behavior, Alice will only see the default comment "Your feedback" and "Your email address" even if Bob has entered something else in his instance of the form.

 Use the following cheatsheet to decide the most appropriate behaviour for your table: